-In 2018, over 67,000 people died of a drug overdose.
+In 2021, an estimated 107, 622 people died of a drug overdose.
 Each person who lost their life to this disease was someone's child, parent or loved one.
 With their loss, we are left with pictures and precious memories of the beautiful people we knew and loved.
 This section is dedicated to those memories.

 Since it’s graduation season, we are sharing Parker’s graduation photos.
 Robinson High School Class of 2016.
 He finished his first residential treatment program the beginning of his Senior Year.
 He was so proud to graduate.

 You are Loved.
 You are Free.
 You are home.

 I asked Hagen’s mom Staci for a memory and like most of us mom’s, whether we’ve lost a child or not, she had trouble coming up with just one.

 I love the one that she chose to share:

 “Choosing one memory to share was difficult but I kept being led back to Hagen’s first trip home after joining the Navy.
 We kept it a surprise from his little brother, Weston, which wasn’t easy.
 He, like the rest of us, was so proud of his brother, but missed him immensely.
 There was 6 years between them, but they were the best of friends.”

 She recalls, when she asked him to get something out of the trunk that day, finding Hagen there was the last thing he expected.
 Moments like that with her boys are ones she misses the most.
 “I used to think nothing could top that sweet reunion, but I bet our next one does!”